spijkers09/esp8266_p1meter-ISKRA-AM550/README.md

 - A 10k ohm resistor
 - A 4,7k ohm resistor
 - A BC547 NPN transistor
-- A modular RJ12 jack (see pdf)
+- A modular RJ12 jack (see datablad)
-- A [6 pin RJ12 cable](https://www.tinytronics.nl/shop/nl/kabels/adapters/rj12-naar-6-pins-dupont-jumper-adapter) A 6 pin cable can also power the esp8266 on most DSMR5+ meters.
+- A [6 pin RJ12 cable]

 Compiling up using Arduino IDE:
 I will try and extend this section, as it was the first time I actually did something with IDE.
 - Ensure you have selected the right board.
 I selected LOLIN (Wemos) D1 Mini (clone)
 - Using the Tools->Manage Libraries... install `PubSubClient (by Nick)` and `WifiManager (by tzapu)`.
-I installed several other libraries (at Arduino's request) ESP82266Autowifi
+I installed several other libraries (at Arduino's request, for example ESP82266Autowifi)
 - Verify the software.
 This should indicate errors (like missing functions/libraries)
 - Connect the board to your computer.
 Under <Tools>/Com port select the correct port.
 For some reason it showed 2 in my case, then just try to select one.
 - If the upload does not work, select the other